Terry Mulhern is an award winning writer and biomedical science educator.

 Terry’s short story ‘The Flying Fish‘ was shortlisted for the 2022 Tasmanian Writer’s Prize and is published in the Forty South Shorty Story Anthology 2022.
 ‘The Satchel‘ was shortlisted for the 2021 Prize and is published in the Forty South Short Story Anthology 2021.

-Terry was a finalist in the 2018/19 Van Diemen History Prize.
-His essay ‘St Valentine’s Tears’ was ‘Highly Commended’ and appears in The Van Diemen History Prize Anthology 2019 (Forty South Publishing).
+Terry was also a finalist in the 2018/19 Van Diemen History Prize.
+His essay ‘St Valentine’s Tears’ was ‘Highly Commended’ and was published in The Van Diemen Anthology 2019 .

-His other writing has been published in Tasmania 40ºSouth Magazine, The Conversation, Science Write Now, Pursuit, Papers and Proceedings of the Royal Society of Tasmania and Australian Biochemist Magazine.
+He has also published in The Conversation, Science Write Now, Pursuit, Papers and Proceedings of the Royal Society of Tasmania and Australian Biochemist Magazine.

-Terry’s obsession is lutaralipina – Tasmania’s giant freshwater crayfish, Astacopsis gouldi.
+One of Terry’s obsessions is lutaralipina – Tasmania’s giant freshwater crayfish, Astacopsis gouldi.
 He has published research on the misconceptions surrounding its Aboriginal and scientific names, several magazine articles on it and he helped the Bob Brown Foundation build ‘Asta’ the GIANT giant crayfish puppet.

 Terry splits his time between Somerset in northwest Tasmania (digging out thistles and blackberry) and Melbourne, where he is an Associate Professor (Teaching Specialist) in the Department of Biochemistry and Pharmacology at the University of Melbourne.